 By leveraging game engines to develop and deploy our training simulators, ForgeFX is able to support dozens of hardware and operating system platforms.
 Embracing the ‘author once, deploy anywhere’ strategy, ForgeFX s able to guarantee that our clients software will run on any number of current and popular computer platforms, as well as ensure that it will continue to run on future platforms as well.

 Windows is Microsoft’s flagship operating system, and for many years was the de facto standard for all home and business computers.
 Microsoft Windows is the most popular end-user operating system, and all of our training simulators run on Microsoft Windows by default, as that’s the platform we do the majority of our development on.

 Technically Windows is a metafamily of graphical operating systems.
 It consists of several families of operating systems, each of which cater to a certain sector of the computing industry with the operating system typically associated with IBM-based PC compatible architecture.

 iOS is a mobile operating system developed by Apple to run exclusively on its own hardware, like iPhones and iPads.
 The iOS user interface and input system is based upon direct manipulation, using multi-touch gestures.

 Second only to Android, iOS is the most popular operating system in the world.
-If you’d like to use an iOS-based training simulator developed by ForgeFX, download the JLG Equipment Simulator today.
+ForgeFX has developed a number of iOS-based training simulators, including the JLG Equipment Simulator, developed for JLG Industries.